JoyUmoekpo/kiieer.github.io/README.md

   1. User can register with name, email, username, password, and phone number.
   2. User can login and logout of the homepage.
   3. User can preview and update his or her reservations.
+  4. User can create new password based upon email.

 ### To Do List
   1. User can recover password.
   2. User can sign up for daily events.
   3. User can order room service.
   4. User can subscribe to mailing list.
+  5. User can update/delete existing reservations.

 ## Getting Started